xitop/jsonstrip/README.md

 The [JSON specification](https://www.json.org/json-en.html) does not allow comments.
 A commented JSON is invalid JSON.
-This limitation does not matter when computer programs exchange data, but sometimes an admin needs to write a configuration or similar file in JSON format and wants to comment the contents.
+This limitation does not matter when computer programs exchange data, but sometimes an admin needs to write a configuration or a similar file in JSON format and wants to comment the contents.
 Those comments need to be removed before the document can be loaded.

 #### Which comment types are recognized?

-Only JavaScript comments, both single line and multi-line.
-As the name implies, the JSON comes from the JavaScript (JS) programming language.
-Other comment types like the ~~`# shell script comment`~~ are not supported.
+JavaScript (JS) comments - both single line and multi-line - and since version `22.10.20` also the widely-used (but not valid in JS) hash sign comments.

 ## Features